 Alexis Davis on the ABC Television Network's "General Hospital"

-Genuine, intelligent and independent are just a few of the words that can describe Emmy Award-winning actress Nancy Lee Grahn.
-The seasoned actress, who arrived at "General Hospital" in 1996, plays strong and savvy Alexis Davis, a brilliant attorney with a sense of humor.
-In July 2001 Grahn graced the cover of the prestigious magazine "California Lawyer," with a caption that read "Move over Ally; 'General Hospital's' Alexis Davis is the best lawyer on television."
-She received Emmy nominations for Outstanding Lead Actress in 2003, 2004 and 2005.
-She was also nominated for a Daytime Emmy for Outstanding Supporting Actress for her work in 2000 and won the Daytime Emmy award in 2012.
+Genuine, intelligent and independent are just a few of the words that can describe Daytime Emmy® Award-winning actress Nancy Lee Grahn.
+The seasoned actress, who arrived at “General Hospital” in 1996, plays strong and savvy Alexis Davis, a brilliant attorney with a sense of humor.
+In July 2001, Grahn graced the cover of the prestigious magazine “California Lawyer,” with a caption that read “Move over Ally; ‘General Hospital's’ Alexis Davis is the best lawyer on TV.”

 Grahn grew up in Skokie, Illinois, and makes frequent return trips to visit family members.
-It was in a Skokie community theater production of "Oklahoma" that she landed her first role, "the pony on the left that pulled the surrey with the fringe on top."
+It was in a Skokie community theater production of “Oklahoma” that she landed her first role, “the pony on the left that pulled the surrey with the fringe on top.”
 But as she matured, so did her roles.
 While attending the Neighborhood Playhouse in New York City, she had the great fortune to study with Sandy Meisner and Bill Epsen.
-She went on to land roles in productions of "A Midsummer Night's Dream," "Guys and Dolls," "Two for the Seesaw" and "Barefoot in the Park" at various repertory theaters across the country, including the Goodman Repertory theater in Chicago and Michigan's Meadowbrook Theater as well as playing Beverly Wilkes on ABC’s “One Live To Live.”
+She went on to land roles in productions of “A Midsummer Night's Dream,” “Guys and Dolls,” “Two for the Seesaw” and “Barefoot in the Park” at various repertory theaters including the Goodman Repertory, Dallas Theatre Center and Michigan's Meadowbrook Theater as well as playing Beverly Wilkes on ABC’s “One Live To Live.”

-As a single working mother, Grahn no longer has any spare time when not working.
-Her every moment is blissfully filled to the brim with daughter Kate.
-She believes her purpose in life is to be happy -- and is grateful to be just that.
+As a single working mother, Grahn’s life is filled to the brim.
+She believes her real purpose in life is to be happy -- and is grateful to be just that.